WalrusSoup/Tailwind-Formatter/README.md

 ## Class Order
 The default class order is available under src/TailwindUtility.
 Custom classes will automatically be pushed to the back of the class list.
 Duplicated classes will also be removed.

+## Customizing Sort Order
+You can go to preferences and find TailwindFormatter.
+Here you will see an empty text area.
+If it is left empty we will assume the default order with tailwind-formatter.
+If you would like to change the order write one class per line.
+We sort from top to bottom.

 ## License
 MIT